 In a strange way, the alternate universe also rewrites most of the robot masters who were Mega Man's enemies into potential allies, the most notable being Guts Man and Search Man, both whom are enemies in the mainline series, but consistent allies in the alternate timeline.

 Pokémon Black and White establishes the reason for having One Game for the Price of Two as because of this trope- the other version is in fact a parallel universe to the one you're playing, and the histories of a few areas and characters are different.
 Using the Entralink you can visit the other world and see the changes.
+It may also explain how you can get multiple members of otherwise Single Specimen Species.

 The plot of the Portal 2 PeTI DLC involves this.
 Earth-Prime's version of Aperture is nearly broke, so they decided to cut test chamber construction costs by sneaking the designs into alternate versions of Aperture, letting them build it, then stealing them back.
 You can either play the part of a test chamber designer with the new level editor, or a test subject traveling between universes to test the new chambers.
 You end up running into various versions of Cave Johnson, all of whom are still running tests (and probably pulling the same scheme) and crazy to some extent (save for the one who stopped the resonance cascade experiments after buying Black Mesa).